 Arbeit Studios Leyton Green has 13 studios available for let, with rents starting from £200 a month.
 It also features event space, and tenants will receive business support and become part of Arbeit’s wider creative community for innovative collaborations and community involvement.

 The space will officially launch in October, but the spaces are available to let now at 778 – 782 High Road, Leyton, E10 6AE.
 To arrange a tour contact Arbeit or email@example.com.

 Thank you to all that have applied to be the residents of the first seven completed fashion studios in the newly built Trampery Fish Island Village, Hackney Wick.
-Offers have now been made to the first wave of high-growth fashion labels, which we will hope to reveal shortly upon acceptance, but we are now delighted to announce registration is now open to apply for the second phase of studios due to be completed in April 2019.
+Offers have now been made to the first wave of high-growth fashion labels, which we hope to reveal shortly upon acceptance, and we are now delighted to announce registration is open to apply for the second phase of studios due to be completed in April 2019.

 As well as being Europe’s largest campus for London’s brightest fashion talent, the new studios are centrally located in Hackney Wick & Fish Island, where creative production can be found across a remarkable range of disciplines, making it one of the capital’s most important neighbourhoods for the creative industries.
 As a social enterprise and creative workspace specialist, the Trampery hopes to bring benefit to the area and support local entrepreneurship by prioritising applications from the HWFI creative community in this round, and reserving Block D exclusively for HWFI businesses.

-Register to be the first to hear when the building is completed, receive the application link, dates for possible site visits and the official submission deadline.
+Register here to be the first to hear when the building is completed, receive the application link, dates for possible site visits and the official submission deadline.
 Successful businesses can expect to be notified in May, and invited to move into their studios in late June 2019.